ArthurSonzogni/chromiumos-platform2/diagnostics/docs/routine_supportability.md

 1. `cros-health-tool diag battery_discharge_v2 --check_supported` Use this to
    see if healthd reports the correct support status.

+### Keyboard Backlight

+Supported only for device with keyboard backlight.

+You can run the following commands on your DUT:
+1. `cros_config /keyboard backlight` This is helpful to understand what the value of `backlight` is.
+2. `cros-health-tool diag keyboard_backlight --check_supported` Use this to see
+   if healthd reports the correct support status.

+To configure `backlight` in Boxster, you can use the `_create_keyboard` function defined in [hw_topology.star] to set it up.

 [team-contact]: mailto:cros-tdm-tpe-eng@google.com
 [cros_healthd_routines.mojom]: /diagnostics/mojom/public/cros_healthd_routines.mojom
 [hw_topology.star]: https://chromium.googlesource.com/chromiumos/config/+/refs/heads/main/util/hw_topology.star